New Kitten and Cat Guidelines/Contract

 A scratching post is recommended -- as large as your home and finances allow.
 Cats really like them as they like to be high and it is instinct for them to scratch on things as a claw-sharpening mechanism.
 They will go through this activity even if de-clawed.
 You can also make a scratching post yourself with a flat board + a long piece of wood and carpet, or PVC pipe + sissel rope + epoxy glue to hold the rope in place.
 Be creative!

 Altering (neuter/spay).
 If this kitten/cat is considered to be "pet" quality, it is sold with your agreement to alter (neuter/spay).
 I generally recommend neutering when the male kitten/cat is somewhat older (by 8-12 months) because the bones of the head grow primarily under the influence of testosterone and the long-bones in the legs grown under influence of adrenal-estrogens.
 Neutering early may result in a smallish/narrow head relative to the size of the body.
 This is a "cosmetic" issue not a health issue.
 This is not a concern with female kittens.
 Discuss timing for altering with your vet.
+There will be a $5000 fine for not spaying or neutering.
+The purchaser will be responsible for all lawyer costs and court fees.

 Papers: The "blue slip" for registering the kitten/cat with the Cat Fancier's Association (CFA) will be